Read the latest edition of Talkin' Trash.

 This rate also applies to construction and demolition debris, sheetrock, roofing, non-refrigerated appliances, furniture and vehicle tires.
 (There is a 5-tire limit per customer per day).
 See a full list of disposal rates here.

 You can self-haul materials to the above facilities or have a hauling company bring a dumpster to your jobsite.
 The companies listed below will pick up material from your location. *Remember to ask for proof of recycling, especially if you are applying for third-party green certification of your project.
 Certain restrictions, requirements, and/or permits may be required for recycling.
 If your company hauls C&D materials for recycling, please contact us at (360) 867-2282 or email@example.com to be added to this list.

 Find other recycling and reuse locations

 Visit our Where Do I Take My? database for a list of where to take construction and demolition debris.
 Be sure to call before taking any materials to the facilities, and describe exactly what you have.
 Certain restrictions or requirements may apply and some items require specific permits from various agencies.
-There is a charge to recycle certain commodities, but the cost is usually lower than trash disposal rates.
+There may be charge to recycle certain commodities, but the cost is usually lower than trash disposal rates.
 You may even receive payment for certain items.

-Call Loni Hanka at (360) 867-2282 or e-mail firstname.lastname@example.org.
+Call Greg Gachowsky at 360-867-2281 or firstname.lastname@example.org.

 This page last updated: